lucteo/lucteo.github.io/_posts/2021-08-06-cpp-executors-the-good-the-bad-and-some-examples.md

     - ["https://accu.org/journals/overload/29/164/overload164.pdf", "ACCU", "Overload 164, August 2021", ""]
 ---

-Executors is one of the most expected features for the upcoming C++ standards.
+Executors are one of the most expected features for the upcoming C++ standards.
 This article tries to cast a critical perspective of some of the main proposals discussed for adoption.
 Besides briefly explaining the content of the executors proposal and providing a few examples, the article tries to pick on some decisions made in those proposals.
 It tries to argue about the strong and the weak points by adding simplistic labels of "good" and "bad".